5GenCrypto/5gen-c/README.md

     docker build -t 5gen-c .

-To run the docker container, run:
+Then, to run the docker container, run:

     docker run -it 5gen-c /bin/bash